terencechain/consensus-specs/specs/_features/ePBS/validator.md

 All validator responsibilities remain unchanged other than those noted below.
 Namely, proposer normal block production switched to a new `BeaconBlockBody`.
 Proposer with additional duty to construct and broadcast `InclusionList` alongside `SignedBeaconBlock`.
-Attester by chance with an additional duty to be part of PTC committee and broadcast `PayloadAttestationMessage`.
+Attester with an additional duty to be part of PTC committee and broadcast `PayloadAttestationMessage`.

 ## Validator assignment

-A validator can get PTC committee assignments for a given slot using the following helper via `get_ptc_committee_assignment(state, epoch, validator_index)` where `epoch <= next_epoch`.
+A validator can get PTC committee assignments for a given slot using the following helper via `get_ptc_assignment(state, epoch, validator_index)` where `epoch <= next_epoch`.

-A validator can use the following function to see if they are supposed to submit payload attestation message during a slot.
+A validator can use the following function to see if they are supposed to submit payload attestation message during a slot across an epoch.
-This function can only be run with a `state, slot` pair.
-This allows to be called with any state.
 PTC committee selection is only stable within the context of the current and next epoch.

 ```python